scheeloong/scheeloong.github.io/_contents/02-research.md

 ### Sequential Machine Learning Models
 I am mainly working with sequential active learning.

-Models that works great with sequence normally models memory.
+Models that works great with sequence should have memory over past observations.

 Models with memory:
 * Recurrent Neural Networks